5733d9e2be6485d52ffa08870cabdee0/sandbox/dev/README.md

 kubectl apply -f https://raw.githubusercontent.com/prometheus-operator/kube-prometheus/v0.9.0/manifests/setup/prometheus-operator-0servicemonitorCustomResourceDefinition.yaml
 ```

-## Managed Kafka integration (optional)
+## Managed Kafka integration

-Optionally, the manager can be configured to integrate with Managed Kafka.
+The manager must be configured to integrate with Managed Kafka.

 First of all, you need to [install the rhoas CLI](https://access.redhat.com/documentation/en-us/red_hat_openshift_streams_for_apache_kafka/1/guide/f520e427-cad2-40ce-823d-96234ccbc047)
 and login using a Managed Kafka test account (ask the dev team for credentials) and its **offline token**.
 From now on a successful login is assumed.